-Here at LendInvest, the way our business model works means we require a deep understanding of our loan book in real time; one that can be accessed by a multitude of teams across the business.
+The way our business model works means we require a deep understanding of our loan book in real time, with information immediately accessible to a multitude of teams across the business.

-This unique business model has driven our rapid growth over the past ten years, however this model also presents three key questions:
+This unique business model has driven our rapid growth over the past ten years, but it presents three key challenges:

 - How do we enable various teams across the business to track which loans each funding source is funding in real time?